Apply for Marketing Assistance

 - advertisement placement in appropriate media or promotional campaign execution;

-- applicants will be limited to three different shows per year; provincial and consumer shows are not eligible;
+- applicants will be limited to maximum three visits to the same trade show; provincial trade and provincial consumer shows are not eligible; maximum two participants per show;

-- attending but not exhibiting at appropriate trade shows, visits to new geographic market areas and / or incoming buyers' missions.
+- attending but not exhibiting at appropriate trade shows or visits to new geographic market areas.

-Each business will be allowed up to two applications per calendar year totaling $40,000.
+Each business will be allowed up to two applications per calendar year totalling a maximum $40,000 in project costs.

 How do we decide who receives help?